noisya55616/deca-notes/pi-notes/ba-core/financial-analysis.md

 #### Performance Indicators:

 * Explain the role of finance in business (FI:354) (CS)

+Finance is the function in business responsible for acquiring and managing funds in the firm and planning for spending.
+It acquires and allocates funding in the business for other operations and endeavours.

 * Discuss the role of ethics in finance (FI:355) (SP)

+Mostly this is stuff like confidentiality.
+Think in context.

 * Explain legal considerations for finance (FI:356) (SP)

+think about stuff like insider information and insider trading.

 ### Performance Element: Manage financial resources to ensure solvency.

 #### Performance Indicators:

 * Describe the nature of budgets (FI:106) (SP)

+The budget should be integrated with the corporate plan.
+The budget defines targets in concrete, quantitative terms, and assigns funds to them, as well as provides guidelines.